 R. Clipper Erickson

-In January 2016, Gramophone UK honored Clipper’s disc of the complete piano music of African descent composer Nathaniel Dett as an editor’s choice, writing: “this historically and musically important release not only fills a crucial catalogue gap but sets reference standards.
+In 2016, Gramophone UK honored Erickson’s recording, My Cup Runneth Over – the Complete Piano Works of R. Nathaniel Dett, as a critic’s choice and best album of the year, writing: “this historically and musically important release not only fills a crucial catalogue gap but sets reference standards.
 No serious aficionado of the history of American piano music can afford to miss it.”
-In February, American Record Guide agreed: “Erickson is simply a fabulous pianist, the perfect guide to Dett.”
-His powerful renditions of the great classical repertoire have also been described as “colorful,” “powerful” and “exciting.”
-Typical is the Washington Post: “Like a true heroic pianist, Erickson approached Liszt with power, precision and Romantic abandon … A take-no-prisoners rendition.”
+American Record Guide agreed: “Erickson is simply a fabulous pianist.”
+His prior albums have often featured American music from past and present, often of lesser-known composers.

-Through his work as a roster member of Pennsylvania Performing Arts on Tour and earlier in the Xerox Pianist Program of Affiliate Artists, he has performed for all types of community groups, always engaging audiences with illuminating commentary on his program repertoire.
-An important part of his mission is encouraging the love of music through commitment to education, performances in schools, master classes, and the inspiration of future generations of musicians.
-He currently teaches at Westminster Conservatory in Princeton, and Temple University in Philadelphia.
+Through his work as a roster member of Pennsylvania Performing Arts on Tour and earlier in the Xerox Pianist Program of Affiliate Artists, Erickson specializes in engaging audiences with illuminating commentary on his program repertoire.
+Committed to encouraging the love of music in future generations of musicians, he performs regularly in schools and gives master classes.
+Erickson is a faculty member of Westminster Conservatory in Princeton and Temple University.